 Do You Want a Creative Focus or a Practical Focus?

-Some MFA programs are great about informing their students of the ins and outs of the publishing process.
+Some creative writing MFA programs are great about informing their students of the ins and outs of the publishing process.
 Mine was not.
 Not only is industry talk relegated to one dreary afternoon — the “Life After the MFA” workshop — but it’s actually frowned upon in the classroom and socially.
 I asked one of my advisers, point blank: “How many of our alums actually get their books published?”
 She frowned and said: “Not many.”

 Nobody is going to pay back their student loans with their contributor’s copies from the Small Time Literary Review (the only payment you get from most journals and magazines), but a lot of MFA students act as if this is the right and noble thing to do.
 The tortured/starving/pissed-off artisté cliche is alive and well.
 Lots of MFA alums, even in MFA in writing for children programs, have told me that the exact same vibe exists across the country.
 There are some more practical programs.
 If this is your mindset, you’ve been warned, and you’d do well to find one of those.